Advanced-Concept-Mechanix/client/README.md

 The app should build and download

-You will get the login page as it's the default page
+You will get the scan page as it's the default page

 4. To access other pages

 Am using a drawer navigation so swipe from the upperleft

 Select the menu item

+5. The pages have tabs too.
+You can use the tabs to access other pages too